WhitewolfX01/HashDown1.0/README.md

 # HashDown1.0
 HashDown1.0 is the 1st version of HashDown.
 It is completely written in Python programming language.
+It is an offline tool i.e. it does not need internet to run.
 This tool has basically 2 functions: i>  Generate Hashes ii> Identify Hashes